Top Debt Settlement Companies for 2026

 Turbo Takeaways

-A debt settlement company may be able to help you become debt-free faster and save a considerable amount of money.
+A debt settlement company may be able to help you reduce what you owe and save a significant amount of money.
 However, it may not be the right option for everyone.

 Debt settlement may be right for you if:

-• You’re struggling to make minimum payments each month.
+• You’re struggling to make even the minimum monthly payments.

-• You have several missed payments and late fees.
+• You have several missed payments and mounting late fees.

-• You can’t afford to pay off your debts in full.
+• You can’t afford to pay off your balances in full.

-We analyzed 15 highly-rated debt settlement companies in the U.S. to pick our top five recommendations.
-We ranked these companies based on the following criteria: Free consultations, customer reviews, geographic availability, digital experience, fees, and minimum debt requirements.
+We analyzed highly rated debt settlement companies in the U.S. to pick our top recommendations for 2026.
+We ranked these companies based on the following criteria: free consultations, customer reviews, geographic availability, digital experience, fees, and minimum debt requirements.

 Pros